 Over the past couple of years, Nepal has established itself as a paradise for trekkers, attracting people from all over the globe to explore its wonderful terrain.
 This comes as no surprise considering that Nepal has numerous scenic hills and mountains, along with the magnificent Terai.
 True enough, the country offers some of the most spectacular trekking areas in the world.
-As well, horse racing is very popular in Nepal and as a result, online horse betting is also in demand.

 Unfortunately, Nepal’s growing popularity as a trekking destination has its own set of cons.
 Most noteworthy is the difficulty in keeping track of trekking operations, posing problems for local authorities who have to perform rescue operations in case of accidents or calamities.
 With the safety of trekkers in mind, the Nepali government came up with a brilliant solution: the Trekkers’ Information Management Systems or TIMS.